nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * Acceptable name formats: `John Doe`, `John`, `Doe`, `John Doe Jr 3rd`, `John Doe Jr`.
   * Unacceptable name formats: ``, `John@Doe`, `John Doe Jr. 3rd`, `John Doe Jr.`.

-* Client's phone number should only contain numbers, without spaces and special characters.
+* Phone number should only contain numbers, without spaces and special characters.
   * The phone number is recommended to be within 20 characters long to be displayed properly.
   - Acceptable phone number format: `12345678`, `91234567263842938`, `6512345678`.
   - Unacceptable phone number format: `123 456 789`, `9123-4567`, `1-888-888`, `+065 91234567`.

-* Client's email address should be of the format local-part@domain and adhere to the following constraints:
+* Email address should be of the format local-part@domain and adhere to the following constraints:
     * The email address is recommended to be within 100 characters long to be displayed properly.
     1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
         - The local-part may not start or end with any special characters.